Importance of Writing in the Active Voice

 “To be” verbs play an important role in our language.
-However, unless you train your child to watch for, avoid, and replace these words, they will dominate his writing.
+However, unless you train your tweens and teens to watch for, avoid, and replace these words, they will dominate the writing.

 Strong verb use doesn’t stop at high school graduation.
-For example, several years ago a friend took an English class at our local community college.
+For example, several years ago an adult friend took an English class at our local community college.
 He said the instructor only allowed her college students one form of “to be” per typed page!

 It’s not that these words should be forever banned; it’s just that active verbs speak powerfully, while weak verbs say little.
 Limiting students’ use of “to be” verbs forces them to think about their sentence structure and choose their words more wisely.

 What about Helping Verbs?